|What is the difference between a frog and a toad|

 So, what are the differences between frogs and toads?
-A very good question indeed or perhaps I should say a trick one because scientifically, toads are of course members of the frog family.
+A very good question indeed or perhaps I should say a tricky one because scientifically, toads are of course members of the frog family.

-Be that as it may, there are characturistics that leads thems to be kept in their mis-concieved groups and these are listed below:
+Be that as it may, there are characteristics that leads them to be kept in their mis-conceived groups and these are listed below:

 Generally speaking, when we are consider frogs, we are usually thinking of that group commonly called the 'True Frogs' who are members of the family Ranidae which contains more than 400 species.